Building Fluency with Strategy Games

 2. LINE OF FOUR

-is a two-player strategy game where the goal is to claim four squares in a row - horizontally, vertically, or diagonally.
-On each turn, players move one of the two transparent counters on the numbers at the bottom of the board and perform the required operation.
-Success depends on careful planning, as players must decide which counter to move to either extend their own line of four or block their opponent’s progress.
+Line of Four is a two-player strategy game where the goal is to claim four squares in a row - horizontally, vertically, or diagonally.
+On each turn, players may move only one of the two transparent counters on the numbers at the bottom of the board and perform the required operation.
+Success depends on strategic thinking, as players must decide which counter to move to either extend their own line of four or block their opponent’s progress.

 Materials needed: two transparent counters and two coloured pencils (or dry-erase markers if using a dry-erase pocket).

-If you're an All Access Math Hub member, head to the Hub to download and print versions of these games that match the current learning needs of your students.
+If you're an All Access Math Hub member, head to the Hub to download and print addition, subtraction, multiplication and division versions of these games for basic and extended facts.

 Not yet a member?
-Click the button below to download sample addition and multiplication versions of Close the Square and let us know how it goes!
+Click the button below to download some FREE samples of Close the Square (addition and multiplication) and let us know how it goes!